 To help you start your volunteering journey here are a few tips to help you:

-Be specific about what you want to achieve and make it measurable – e.g Instead of saying ‘I resolve to be fitter’ promise yourself you will commit to regain your fitness by walking for 2.5hrs a week on Tuesdays and Fridays, for example, which you could do by volunteering to become a dog walker for The Cinnamon Trust.
+Be specific about what you want to achieve and make it measurable – e.g Instead of saying ‘I resolve to be fitter’ promise yourself you will commit to regain your fitness by walking for 2.5hrs a week on Tuesdays and Fridays, for example.

 Ascertain whether your resolutions are achievable – There’s no point pushing yourself into something you cannot possibly achieve, it will only make you feel worse and put you off doing anything.
 Make sure you DO have the time and resources available to achieve your resolutions.
 Work out how much spare time you have each week and only commit to using that time to volunteer.

-Work on your resolutions with a friend – People are more likely to stick to their resolutions if they are working on them with a friend so you could try volunteering on trolley rounds at the local hospital with someone you know.
+Work on your resolutions with a friend – People are more likely to stick to their resolutions if they are working on them with a friend so you could try volunteering with someone you know.

 Write down your goals – Writing down your goals will help you make a better connection between your thoughts and the things you actually do.
 Schedule your volunteering time into your diary and make it a real fixture in your life.